-The ABS offers MOC (recertification) examinations in the following specialties:
+The ABS offers recertification examinations in the following specialties:

-MOC exams consist of multiple-choice questions designed to assess a surgeon's cognitive knowledge and clinical judgment.
-Examinations are developed by committees consisting of ABS directors and other experienced surgeons in community and academic practice.
-Content outlines are available for all exams.
-The examinations are typically 5 hours in length (6 hours for vascular surgery; 8 hours for HPM) and are generally administered in consecutive 90-minute sessions, with short breaks between sessions.
+Recertification exams consist of multiple-choice questions designed to assess a surgeon's cognitive knowledge and clinical judgment.
+Examinations are developed by committees consisting of ABMS-certified specialists and other experienced physicians in community and academic practice.
+Exam length and session format varies by specialty.

 General Surgery vs. Surgical Specialties

-- The ABS will waive 60 credits of CME with self-assessment toward the ABS MOC Program for recertification by the ABS or another ABMS board.
+- The ABS will waive 60 credits of CME with self-assessment toward the ABS Continuous Certification Program for passing a traditional recertification exam given by the ABS or another ABMS board.
 For the ABS, a waiver will appear automatically in your CME Repository.
 For another ABMS board, you will need to enter those credits into your CME Repository and provide documentation if requested.

-- In addition, surgeons who achieve ABS recertification may apply to the AMA to receive 60 AMA PRA Category 1 Credits.
-Please see the AMA website and the direct CME application (pdf) for details.
+- In addition, these surgeons may apply to the AMA to receive 60 AMA PRA Category 1 Credits.
+Please see the AMA website for details.